What is Animation in Flash?

 Creating Animation in Flash

-To create an animation in flash follow the steps mentioned below.
+To create an animation in a flash, follow the steps mentioned below.

 Step 1: Click on Flash Document under the Create New column of the Flash Start Page.